jordanreger/glasskit/src/archive/glass/distribute/checklist.md

 The two main ways for users to invoke Glassware and its features are by using a voice or touch command from the **ok glass** main menu or through a contextual menu from a timeline card.

 You should never force users to pin a timeline card with menu items for the purpose launching Glassware.
-The Mirror API is designed for [periodic notifications](../design/patterns#periodic_notifications) based on user-configured settings or to [share content with contacts](https://developers.google.com/glass/develop/mirror/contacts) [**TODO**: ADD LINKS].
+The Mirror API is designed for [periodic notifications](../design/patterns#periodic_notifications) based on user-configured settings or to [share content with contacts](https://developers.google.com/glass/develop/mirror/contacts) [**TODO**: ADD LINK].

 Providing menu items to launch GDK Glassware or call the Mirror API is okay as long as the experience is consistent with the [periodic notifications](../design/patterns#periodic_notifications) design pattern and does not use the [Mirror API for immediate interactivity](https://developers.google.com/glass/distribute/best-practices#dont_use_the_mirror_api_for_immediate_interactivity) [**TODO**: ADD LINK].